Moduli space of connections on rational irregular curves: Moduli Space of connections of PV type

 and we are done. \end{proof} In particular we deduce that $t$ transforms like a vector tangent to $1\in\P^1$, that is $t\in T_1\P^1\setminus\{0\}$.
-To summarise: we consider the rank 2 vector bundle $E=\O\oplus\O(2)\to \P^1$ with a PV type connection in normal form. \begin{itemize} \item $q\in \P^1$, the base of the vector bundle, \item $\hat p\in F_1=\P(E_1)$, the projectivisation of the fiber above 1, \item $t\in T_1\P^1$, the tangent space to $\P^1$ in 1. \end{itemize} In conclusion, we see $t,q$ as elements of the quasi projective variety
+In order to build a moduli space we want to define a variety in which these coordinates can live.
+We recall that \begin{itemize} \item $q\in \P^1$, the base of the vector bundle, \item $\hat p\in\P(E_q)$, the projectivisation of the fiber above $q$, \item $t\in T_1\P^1$, the tangent space to $\P^1$ in 1. \end{itemize} In conclusion, we see $t$ and $q$ as elements of the quasi projective variety